empireboy/Manic-Miners-AutoSplitter/README.md

 Do you have any questions?
 Feel free to join the [Manic Miners Discord](https://discord.com/channels/580269696369164299/1145630476137152523).

 ## Current features
-- Starts whenever you start any level.
+- Starts whenever you click on any level in the campaign menu.
-- Splits whenever the "Mission Complete" screen pops up.
+- Splits whenever you press Finish or (Finish) Fast.

 ## Links
 - [Manic Miners](https://manicminers.baraklava.com/)